 Urban sprawl due to proximity near the U.S. 27 corridor and lower land prices than in areas closer to Lexington.

-Secured funding to launch the project from the following resources: Tom Dupree, Sr., James Graham Brown, Kentucky River Authority, U.S. Fish and Wildlife Service, Toyota Motor Manufacturing, KY, Inc., Ashland Foundation, Kentucky American Water, L.G. & E and KU Plant for the Planet, Warren Rosenthal, Garrard County Fiscal Court, Hinkle Family Foundation, Kentucky Natural Lands Trust, Lexmark International, Sterling Ventures, ADEX International, Caldwell Stone, and numerous volunteers and private individuals.
+Secured funding to launch the project from the following resources: Tom Dupree, Sr., James Graham Brown, Kentucky River Authority, U.S. Fish and Wildlife Service, Toyota Motor Manufacturing, KY, Inc., Ashland Inc., Kentucky American Water, L.G. & E and KU Plant for the Planet, Warren Rosenthal, Garrard County Fiscal Court, Hinkle Family Foundation, Kentucky Natural Lands Trust, Lexmark International, Sterling Ventures, ADEX International, Caldwell Stone, and numerous volunteers and private individuals.

 Bluegrass Greensource, U S Fish & Wildlife Service, Lexmark, Ashland Corporation, Sterling Ventures, Garrard County, Palisade Volunteers